johnwarden/httperror/README.md

 Package httperror is for writing HTTP handlers that return errors instead of handling them directly.
+This package defines:

+	- errors with embedded HTTP status codes
+	- handler types that return errors
+	- default sensible error and panic handling functions

-This readme introduces this package with examples.
-Individual types and methods are documented in the [godoc](https://pkg.go.dev/github.com/johnwarden/httperror).
+This readme introduces this package an provides example usage.
+See the [godoc](https://pkg.go.dev/github.com/johnwarden/httperror) for more details.

 ## Basic Example